- Mountain Hiking

 In most countries, vigorous walk or hike is called tramping.
 It is a popular activity with numerous hiking organizations worldwide, and studies suggest that all forms of walking

-It is a popular activity with numerous hiking organizations worldwide, and studies suggest that all forms of walking have health benefits.
+It is a popular activity with numerous climbing organizations worldwide, and studies suggest that all forms of walking have health benefits.

-Hiking can be carried along Technical Climbing – Mount Kenya, Rock Climbing, Fischer’s Tower, Mount Elgon Trekking, Loroghi Hills, Wild treks in Aberdare Forestl, Kakamega Forest walks, Trekking in Baringo, Trekking, Lake Elementaita, moutn elgon trekking, Kakamega Forest walks.
+Moutain Climbing can be carried along Technical Climbing – Mount Kenya, Rock Climbing, Fischer's Tower, Mount Elgon Trekking, Loroghi Hills, Wild treks in Aberdare Forest, Kakamega Forest walks, Trekking in Baringo, Trekking, Lake Elementaita, moutn elgon trekking, Kakamega Forest walks.
 Among others

 A simple dry magnetic pocket compass, The equipment required for hiking depends on the length of the hike, but day hikers generally carry at least water, food, a map, and rain-proof gear.

-Hikers usually wear sturdy hiking boots for mountain walking and backpacking, as protection from the rough terrain, as well as providing increased stability
+Hikers usually wear sturdy Mountaineering boots for mountain walking and backpacking, as protection from the rough terrain, as well as providing increased stability

 You may also get your self a compass, a trekking pole, sunglasses, sunscreen, a flashlight, a first aid kit, a fire starter, basically.